NormalChess/NormalChess-Repo/variant.md

 The pawn can en passant every piece, and it does not take the piece it en passants. (unless a piece is on the en passant square it will move too, then it will take that piece)

+En Passants are also only given if the piece who is going to be en passanted has moved once.
+En Passants can be done at any time, even if a new move has started.

 > King Promotion

 The pawn can now promote to a king.
 The enemy has to capture both kings to win.